johneatmon/www/src/pages/work/prosource-website.md

   <figcaption>The second iteration of the ProSource website offered a significant improvement.
 Via <a href="https://web.archive.org/web/20191213101208/https://www.pstsonline.com/" rel="nofollow noopener noreferer">Internet Archive.</a></figcaption>
 </figure>

 In 2021, ProSource underwent a [huge rebrand project](#) &mdash; its biggest in 15 years.
-We evaluated our client base, our existing brand messaging, and website copy.
+We evaluated our existing clients, brand messaging, and website copy.
 We decided to focus on the four industries we knew we could serve best: healthcare, engineering, finance, and manufacturing.

 Another website iteration was in order.
 This time, we wouldn't be using Pronto and decided to bring it in house.
 It was at this point that I became the Content Strategist, and the website would be my first major project alongside the rebrand.